xerlaet/p2p-client/README.md

 # Simple BitTorrent-style P2P Client

 This project is an implementation of a simple BitTorrent-style P2P client in Python.
 It includes a tracker, a peer client, and a utility to create torrent files.
-The system is designed to demonstrate core BitTorrent concepts like peer discovery, multi-peer communication, and parallel piece-based file transfers
+The system is designed to demonstrate core BitTorrent concepts like peer discovery, multi-peer communication, and parallel piece-based file transfers.

 ## Project Structure